-A preliminary report released by the Ohio Board of Regents indicates overall enrollment at public institutions has dropped 5.9 percent statewide since last year, according to a recent article in the Associated Press.
+A preliminary report released by the Ohio Department of Higher Education indicates overall enrollment at public institutions has dropped 5.9 percent statewide since last year, according to a recent article in the Associated Press.

 While Heidelberg is a private institution, the same economic factors are at play as colleges and universities increasingly compete for a smaller pool of college students, said Lindsay Sooy, vice president for enrollment management at Heidelberg.

 For the fall semester, Heidelberg’s enrollment increased by about 70 freshmen over the previous year, and transfer student enrollment is up as well, Sooy said.